Buffalo Grass Turning Yellow In Winter

 Proper care and maintenance.

-Water deeply, improve drainage, and aerate and use a sharp mower when mowing.
+• Water deeply, improve drainage, aerate the lawn, and use a sharp mower when mowing.
 Avoid over-irrigation and over-fertilization during this period.

 Use the right pesticides and fungicides.